urgdog/urg.systems/thonks/maintenance-window-optimizing.md

 places, so it's kind of hard to systemize it, but it's also not THAT bad to do it in "reverse" (ie, just use your eyeballs and a spreadsheet)

+Going by port on the gear means you're doing 300 squats a night.

-Before each maintenance, I'd walk through and map the  involved gear to a spreadsheet.
-Sort that sheet by rack and print out the sheet.
-(I carried a printer in my truck exclusively for this purpose)
+So before each maintenance, I'd walk through and map gear to a spreadsheet.
+Sort that sheet by rack and print.

-Then I'd hand out the sheets to techs:
+Then I'd hand em out to the techs:

-> "These are your three racks tonight.
+> "These are your racks tonight.
 Stay in them.
 Everything you need is here.
 Follow the sheet."

 Ofc the aged veterans looked suspiciously at my dark art- "what if it didn't work? what if we miss one?"

 > "If sorting a spreadsheet randomly deleted information, we should prepare for the collapse of global finance.
-Or, I screwed up and we'll find it about 4 hours faster anyway."
+Because banks run on excel, which is stupid and horrifying, but a topic for another day.
+Just trust me on this."

-A few skeptical grumbles aside, doing this sliced our downtime viciously.

-One night, we ran a maintenance so cleanly it didn't even show up on the outage report.
-My boss assumed we had canceled it.
-Nice.
+A few skeptical grumbles aside, one night, we ran a maintenance so cleanly it didn't even show up on the outage report.
+It was assumed we had canceled it, which was neat.

 This isn't genius work- in fact I'd fully expect you to say "obviously".